two sugar bugs

 • ½ teaspoon baking soda

-• 1 cup (2 sticks unsalted butter) room temperature
+• 1 cup unsalted butter room temperature, 226g

-• 3 extra large egg whites room temperature
+• 3 extra large egg whites (or 4 large egg whites) room temperature

 • 1 teaspoon vanilla extract